timzifer/quarc/drivers/modbus/README.md

 ### Read groups

-Use `config.ReadGroupConfig` plus optional driver-specific JSON overrides to describe how Modbus data is ingested:
+Use `config.ReadGroupConfig` with driver-specific JSON settings to describe how Modbus data is ingested:

 ```json
 {